Transfer Pak: Legacy

-Some games have retained their Transfer Pak-exclusive content in digital re-releases.
-The 2010 remaster of Perfect Dark for Xbox 360 unlocks the same selection of cheats if the game detects a Perfect Dark Zero (2005) save file.
-In the 2024 Nintendo Classics re-release of Mario Tennis (GBC), the Transfer Pak-exclusive characters and minigames are accessible by default.
-Other unofficial Nintendo 64 games, such as the Ocarina of Time (1998) ROM hack Hero of Law (2025), have also implemented custom Transfer Pak functionality.
+Games with Transfer Pak-exclusive content have generally not retained these features when digitally re-released on later platforms, such as through the Virtual Console storefront on Wii, Nintendo 3DS, and Wii U, or the Nintendo Classics subscription service on Nintendo Switch and Nintendo Switch 2.
+There have been some exceptions: The 2010 remaster of Perfect Dark for Xbox 360 unlocks the same selection of cheats if the game detects a Perfect Dark Zero (2005) save file on the console.
+In the 2024 re-release of Mario Tennis (GBC) for Nintendo Classics, the Transfer Pak-exclusive characters and minigames are accessible by default.

+Other unofficial examples of Transfer Pak functionality have been developed since the N64's discontinuation.
 In 2019, an independent software developer created a ROM hack of Pokémon Stadium 2 that expanded the emulator's compatibility, allowing players to emulate other Game Boy games connected via the Transfer Pak.
+Hero of Law, a 2025 ROM hack of The Legend of Zelda: Ocarina of Time (1998), also includes custom Transfer Pak support.
 In December 2023, as part of its update to add N64 support, the Polymega aftermarket console implemented Transfer Pak functionality, allowing players to use the device to dump their Game Boy games and save files to the system's memory for play.